 Upon his arrival here in 2016, Dr. Rothstein was named Assistant Dean for Investigative Medicine, Director of the Center for Immunobiology, and Professor of Biomedical Sciences.
 In 2020, he was appointed Professor and Founding Chair of the Department of Investigative Medicine, along with his position as Director of the Center for Immunobiology.

 Throughout his research career Dr. Rothstein has been continuously funded by the NIH, and has also received grants from the Lupus Research Institute, and the American Cancer Society.
 He has mentored over 50 graduate students and postdoctoral fellows in his laboratory.
 He has served on mulitiple review panels for NIH, the Arthritis Foundation, and the Lupus Research Institute.

 He is an elected member of the American Society for Clinical Investigation, the Association of American Physicians, and the Kunkel Society.
 Among his recent editorial duties he was the Founding Editor-in-Chief of Frontiers in B Cell Biology (2010-2020) and is a member of the editorial board for Cellular Immunology.
 He serves on the scientific advisory board for the Immunotherapy conferences sponsored by the Center for Molecular Immunology in Havana, Cuba, and was co-organizer for the Merinoff Symposium 2014: B-1 Cell Development and Function.

-Our laboratory group is focused primarily on B lymphocytes (B cells) and the antibodies they produce.
-Within the universe of B cells, we maintain an intense interest in the subpopulation termed B-1 cells.
-These B-1 cells are present in mice and have been identified more recently in humans.
-B-1 cells constitutively generate antibodies that are especially effective at counteracting infectious pathogens, termed natural antibodies.
+Our laboratory group is focused on B lymphocytes (B cells) and the antibodies they produce.
+Within the universe of B cells, we maintain an intense interest in the subpopulation termed B1 cells.
+B1 cells constitutively generate antibodies, termed natural antibodies, that are especially effective at counteracting infectious pathogens during the time required for development of adaptive immunity.
+These B1 cells are present in mice and we identified them in humans by determining their surface phenotypic characteristics.